Israel: the war over status quo

 I agree, at the same time they are the backbone of Israel’s economy.
 An endless reservoir of desperate cheap labour.
 People hear more Arabic, they see these people more often, sometimes in important places.
 For example, the head of a department may be a Palestinian Arab, I know of two hospitals that are run by Palestinian directors.

 We must recognise that since 1948 they have been able to participate in political life and vote, but they have been denied the opportunity to have their representatives in the power structures.
 If there were any, they were quickly excluded from any decision-making processes.
 So, this change in their political rules was a symbolic notable change.
 Right-wing Jews felt threatened because it changed their own ability to form a majority.
-So, there was a huge mobilisation of the right-wing electorate last time, and most of the right-wing propaganda during the Benet government was focused on the Arabs in the Benet-Lapid administration.
+So, there was a giant mobilisation of the right-wing electorate last time, and most of the right-wing propaganda during the Benet government was focused on the Arabs in the Benet-Lapid administration.
 Both May 2021, and the presence of Palestinians in the last government were behind the mobilisation of the far right.

 However, the main political drama inside Israel now concerns the reform of the judicial system.
 Let us point out that the main revolution here is to allow the Knesset to block any Supreme Court ruling by a simple majority.
 This would simply render the idea of a supreme court obsolete.
-A poll published by the Israel Democracy Institute on 15 January 2023 “found that a majority of Israelis, (55.6 percent), support [the Supreme Court] having the ability to overrule laws passed by the Knesset parliament if they contradict democratic principles.”
+A poll published by the Israel Democracy Institute on 15 January 2023 “found that most Israelis, (55.6 percent), support [the Supreme Court] having the ability to overrule laws passed by the Knesset parliament if they contradict democratic principles.”

 I have never seen anything like it.
 Never.
-Something similar happened in 1977 when Likud first won the elections, but I am still not sure it can be compared.
+Something similar happened in 1977 when Likud first won the elections, but I am still not sure if it can be compared.
 This is a real earthquake.
 And you know a bit about it from your Polish experience.
 Because what they want now is the complete destruction of any judicial oversight.

 Just before our meeting, I watched a short film made by the Kohelet Foundation, which supports the reform.
 They claim that the judicial system in Israel has some kind of superpower unparalleled in any other country.
 And that all decisions of the Attorney General, who is appointed, not elected — they always emphasise this — and decisions of the Supreme Court are imposed on the democratically elected government.
 This is their narrative — not much different from the one the Polish government had at the beginning of its rule.